 Students will be required to apply to be considered for the certificate program and will be evaluated by the graduate certificate committee on a rotating basis.
 This application is submitted at the beginning of the student’s doctoral coursework in Arts and Sciences and requires a support letter from the DGS of their Ph.D. home program.
-The Chair of the Graduate Certificate Committee will forward recommendations for admission to the Dean of the Graduate School of Arts and Science for final approval.
-All applicants to the GCLAS are expected to be in good academic standing as defined by the Graduate School.
+The Chair of the Graduate Certificate Committee will forward recommendations for admission to the vice dean of the Office of Graduate Studies in Arts and Science for final approval.
+All applicants to the GCLAS are expected to be in good academic standing as defined by the Office of Graduate Studies.

 Students interested in earning the Graduate Certificate in Latin American Studies must complete 15 graduate units.
 Six of those units may also count towards the Ph.D. requirements with the prior approval of the Ph.D. home department Director of Graduate Studies.
-Students who earn the Graduate Certificate,which is awarded concurrently with the Ph.D. degree, complete a total of 81 graduate units rather than the 72 graduate units required for the Ph.D. degree alone.
-Students in the LAS Graduate Certificate Program must fulfill all requirements of the Ph.D. required by their respective home departments and the Graduate School, and the following LAS certificate requirements
+Students in the LAS Graduate Certificate Program must fulfill all requirements of the Ph.D. required by their respective home departments and the Office of Graduate Studies, and the following LAS certificate requirements

 Complete a total of 15 graduate credits:

-- 3 credits from ONE (1) 400-level course from the LAS core program.
+- 3 credits from ONE (1) Latin American Seminar course taught by LASP Core faculty.

 - 9 credits from THREE (3) LASP-related courses in at least two departments or schools outside the student’s major department.